Alice932/MovieRate/README.md

 ## About

-MovieRate Parser is a web scraping project built using Laravel framework version 8 and PHP version 7.4.
+MovieRate Parser is a web scraping project built using Laravel framework version 10.8 and PHP version 8.1.
 The application scrapes movie data from the website movierate.co and stores it in a MySQL database.
 It also provides a basic user interface to view and search the scraped data.
+Parse logic based oon library - Goutte.

 ## Installation